Credit Report Errors

 Is there a reason not to dispute errors on a credit report?

 No. There is no reason to avoid disputing errors on a credit report.
-In fact, even minor errors that don’t cause any harm should be disputed once you’re aware of them.
+In fact, even minor credit report errors should be disputed once you’re aware of them.
 You have an absolute right to accuracy and they have an obligation to investigate and correct their mistakes.

-No. There are some errors that are so egregious, a lawsuit can be filed immediately.
-There are some errors that only warrant a lawsuit if they cause significant harm.
+No. There are some errors that only warrant a lawsuit if they cause significant harm.
 There are some errors that, while annoying and in violation of the law, aren’t the kind that get handled through a lawsuit.
+And there are some errors that are so egregious, a lawsuit can be filed immediately.
 The facts of every client and every case differ.

-At Consumer Justice Law Firm, our legal intake team of client advocates and attorneys, is incredibly skilled at determining which credit reporting errors need legal help.
+At Consumer Justice Law Firm, our intake team of legal advocates and attorneys, is incredibly skilled at determining which credit report errors need legal help.
 Answering this question is exactly what the consultation and intake process is all about.
 And, a fun fact about the law is that even if we don’t think your situation requires a lawsuit, it’s possible that another law firm will.